 As languages shift and digital marketing evolves, one thing is certain: there’s always something new to learn.
 Honing the above skills is not a one-and-done task; it’s an ongoing endeavor, so the best thing you can do is stay curious.
 If you’re continually sharpening your writing skills, diving into research, asking questions and embracing change, you’ll be well on your way to copywriting success.

-Hilary Marchildon is a Senior Copywriter at DAC Group.
-To learn more about how we can strengthen your brand’s messaging, please get in touch.
+Hilary Marchildon is a Senior Copywriter at DAC.
+To learn more about how we can strengthen your brand’s messaging, please contact DAC.